 Moreover, it seemed as if I had even fallen into a semi-amnesia about the experience itself.
 Coming back into the body was such a step down in awareness that I felt as if I had gone through a lobotomy just to be human again.
 It also felt that, in the midst of the timeless state, I had received a kind of download of “recognitions”, but it would take many years to even start to process the import and implications of all that.

 Thus began a long period in my life (about 15 years) where I became totally immersed in the “ordinary” world (although I did continue Zen meditation), focusing on career, spending time traveling around the globe, just soaking up other cultures and exploring the human experience in all its variety, enjoying all that incarnated life had to offer.
 I bought and sold homes, became a big success in my career, stocked a wine cellar, and totally threw myself into the phenomenal world.
 It was play, like pretending to be the character in a virtual reality game, but knowing clearly that this fictional creation was not my real identity.

-Nevertheless, I noticed that I would be drawn into that Void “state” occasionally in meditation, and although it was strange at first coming back into normal waking consciousness, I eventually began to adapt to the transition.
+Nevertheless, I noticed that I would be drawn into that Void “state” of impersonal awake awareness in meditation, and although it was strange at first coming back into normal waking consciousness, I eventually began to adapt to the transition.
 As time went on, I found that I could almost merge the two states in the midst of everyday life.
 As long as I didn’t fixate on any particular issue, I was able to keep a non-dwelling consciousness, and in the midst of that, the open empty spaciousness of the Void “state” would rise to the forefront.
 Otherwise, it remained in the background, but informing all that appeared in consciousness.
 Everything became transparent, anything could be manifested, and yet nothing made any difference.
 It was like an absorbing movie that would be utterly forgotten the next day.